 Two variables have a correlation (either positive or negative) if they have some sort of relation with each other.
-This relation can be as vague as "if variable 1 goes up than so does variable 2."
-They don't necessarily need to be living together, or carpool or anything.
+This relation can be as vague as "if variable 1 goes up, then so does variable 2."
+They don't necessarily need to live together or carpool or anything.

 What does a scatter plot look like for two variables that don't have a correlation?
 There are two possibilities.
 One is to have the dots scattered all over the place, not trying to form any sort of line.
 These dots are going to get a stern talking-to.

 The other possibility is that the dots might try to make a flat line: